Hey Romeo

 Hey Romeo is a Canadian country music trio from Edmonton, Alberta.
-The band's members are Stacie Roper (vocals), Darren Gusnowsky (guitar) and Rob Shapiro (keyboard).
+The band's members are Stacie Roper (vocals), Darren Gusnowsky (guitar), and Rob Shapiro (keyboard).
 Their 2007 single "Second Hand News", a cover of the 1977 Fleetwood Mac song, reached the Top 50 on the Radio & Records Canadian country-singles chart.
 Hey Romeo was named Top New Talent of the Year - Group or Duo at the 2008 Canadian Country Music Association awards.
+Stacie Roper, the lead singer, died on May 8, 2023.